johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/BurgerMenu.md

 ## Site Builder Details

-From a Site Builder perspective, Vital BurgerMenu is comprised of a token collection (`cxBurgerMenu`) and a BurgerMenu component (`BurgerMenuClean`).
-You can use the default Vital Header token (`cxBurgerMenu.Default`) as is, or you can recompose it to meet your site's requirements.
+From a Site Builder perspective, Vital BurgerMenu is comprised of a token collection (`vitalBurgerMenu`) and a BurgerMenu component (`BurgerMenuClean`).
+You can use the default Vital Header token (`vitalBurgerMenu.Default`) as is, or you can recompose it to meet your site's requirements.

 ### Usage